bw-matthew/i-hope-this-contains-a-conflict/README.md

 This repo contains two branches which are in conflict with each other.
 You must bring harmony to the world.

+The conflict branch believes that resolution is found through destruction.

 Instructions
 ------------